 On January 21, 2021, the Company closed an oversubscribed private placement, raising gross proceeds of \$1,400 through the issuance of 8,235,294 units at a price of \$0.17 per unit.
 Each unit is comprised of one common share of Orea (a "Share"), and a half warrant.
 Each full warrant entitles the holder, on exercise, to purchase one Share at a price of \$0.30 (per share) for a period of 18 months from the closing date of the Private Placement.
 An aggregate of 548,471 units has been paid in finders' fees.
-The securities issued in the Private Placement are subject to a hold period expiring on May 22, 2021.
 The proceeds will be used for general working capital purposes.